 - Fertility and the World Cup in Haiti

 In 2012 PSI/Haiti started a project which focuses on men and family planning.
-The idea was simple: If we train men in an environment in which they are comfortable, and where they are among other men like them, they begin to listen, they begin to talk and they begin to learn.
 And, as Anick Supplice Dupuy writes in the Huffington Post, we have been able to prove that our theory works.

 - 2012 Mid Year Region and Country Dashboards, Latin America and the Caribbean